The Oakland Low Frequency Radio Range Station ca 1945 (Author Scan of Uncredited Photo)

 Every two minutes the satellite also transmitted a precise time stamp and an ephemeris of orbital values regularly sent to each satellite.
 This information was continuously updated by ground observers to reflect perturbations from slight asymmetries in earth’s gravitational field as well as drag from the extreme reaches of its upper atmosphere.
 The computer would use this to calculate the satellite’s ground track and its location at the time stamp.
 After knowing the time of closest passage to the user, the computer used least squares regression analysis to mathematically characterize the Doppler curve and determine how far the user was from this line at this point.
 All this pushed 1960’s transistorized computers to their limits but after 15 minutes a position was calculated to within 200 yards.

 This is hardly the “real time” performance we expect from today’s satellite systems, but it helped naval vessels and the larger military aircraft that could carry the necessary equipment to get a fix when they were far from LORAN-C or any other radio navaids, especially in the southern hemisphere.
-It was a critical resource for the US Navy’s ballistic missile submarine fleet that needed a means to regularly update their missile’s inertial guidance systems with an accurate position.
+It was a critical resource for the US Navy’s ballistic missile submarine fleet that needed a means to regularly update both the sub and missile inertial guidance systems with an accurate position.
 It was an engineering feat to “miniaturize” a computer small enough to fit through a 25” hatch – but once installed, a sub could discreetly extend a small antenna above the waterline to obtain a fix.
 In later years, Transit was opened up for civilian use, primarily by merchant ships.
 By the 1970’s scientists and surveyors used portable suitcase sized geodetic receivers or "geoceiver” stations that averaged numerous fixes over days or months to establish locations to a precision of 10cm.
 The units sold for about $50,000 in 1971 ($380,000 in 2023 dollars).
 The height of Mt.
 Everest was resurveyed in the late 1980’s by this means.

 In 1974, the Soviet Union launched their own version of Transit called Tsikada (“cicada”) which used a very similar 10 satellite constellation and the same frequencies as Transit.
 A corresponding military Parus (“sail”) system was also launched the same year.